NB-Kamoni/SendIT_Server/README.md

-# Global Learn School Management System - Backend Server
+# SendIT - Backend Server

 Welcome to the backend server repository for SendIT.
 This server handles database operations and provides endpoints for managing parcel orders, allocation and user management